Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 How is H1N1 influenza treated?

 Most people get better within a week.
-Medicines used to treat H1N1 influenza include:
+You may need any of the following:

 How can I help prevent the spread of H1N1 influenza?